 Humans now dominate most global ecosystems, with severe consequences for biodiversity.
 Straightforward guidelines for risk assessment that are broadly applicable across diverse taxa, environments, and regulatory settings are essential for effective conservation of species and populations.
-We will use an empirically-based approach to developing risk criteria guidelines that takes advantage of large amounts of data for natural populations that have been compiled over the last 1-2 decades.
+This Working Group will use an empirically-based approach to developing risk criteria guidelines that takes advantage of large amounts of data for natural populations that have been compiled over the last 1-2 decades.
 Conceptually, we propose to consider a species ‘endangered’ if it has entered a ‘Red Zone’ characterized by two features:

-The key then is to identify ‘Red Flags,’ or metrics that signal a species/population is in or near the Red Zone.
-We propose a rather broad interpretation of the Red Zone to include breakdown of key evolutionary processes within populations (e.g., loss of genetic variability, human-induced selection); and ecological interactions between populations (e.g., changes in predator-prey relationships, levels of interspecific competition); as well as the importance of biocomplexity and connectivity in promoting sustainability of interacting groups of populations.
+The key is to identify ‘Red Flags,’ or metrics that signal a species/population is in or near the Red Zone.
+This Working Group proposes a rather broad interpretation of the Red Zone to include breakdown of key evolutionary processes within populations (e.g., loss of genetic variability, human-induced selection); and ecological interactions between populations (e.g., changes in predator-prey relationships, levels of interspecific competition); as well as the importance of biocomplexity and connectivity in promoting sustainability of interacting groups of populations.